 Look for these New Year’s extravaganzas

 5. Emerald View Resorts, Panama City Beach, Florida

-6. Sheraton Puerto Rico Hotel & Casino, San Juan, Puerto Rico
+6. The Wave Hotel at Condado, San Juan, Puerto Rico

-Rates: Room rates start at $299 per night and the celebration is available to hotel guests.
+Rates: Room rates start at $189 per night, and the celebration is available to hotel guests.
 Tickets for last year’s gala were $99.

 Spring break celebrations

 This 180-acre campground has everything from RV and tent sites to fully equipped cabins and everything in between.
-In addition to amenities such as a heated pool, splash pad, gem mining, gravity rail, climbing structures and nets, petting zoo and nature trails, all of Williamsburg’s historic sites, theme parks and museums are a short drive away.
-Easter weekend at Williamsburg KOA features a colorful Easter egg hunt, a meet-and-greet with the Easter Bunny and appearances from all the animal friends from the petting zoo.
+In addition to amenities such as a Wi-Fi, a heated pool, splash pad, gem mining, gravity rail, climbing structures and nets, petting zoo and nature trails, all of Williamsburg’s historic sites, theme parks and museums are a short drive away.
+Easter weekend at Williamsburg Campground features a colorful Easter egg hunt, a meet-and-greet with the Easter Bunny, and appearances from all the animal friends from the petting zoo.

-Rates: Rates start at $55 for tent site and $65 for a one-room cabin without an attached bathroom.
+Rates: Rates start at $101 for tent site and $234 for a one-room cabin with a kitchenette and attached bathroom.

 9. Great Wolf Lodge, Colorado Springs, Colorado

-Rates: Average nightly rates start at $149, but you can save on rates by booking via NEA Travel.
+Rates: Average nightly rates start at $179, but you could save on rates by booking via NEA Travel.